ITfoxtec/FoxIDs/docs/name-title-icon-css.md

 The name is configured in the track settings in [FoxIDs Control Client](control.md#foxids-control-client).

 1. Select Settings
-2. Add the name in the Track display name field
+2. Add the name in the Display name field
 3. Click Update

 ## Add browser title, browser icon and CSS